MI-FraunhoferIWM/data2rdf/docs/examples/abox/1_csv.md

 You can see that the graph consist now out of several subgraphs:

 * the data graph
-    * graph describing the metadata of the experiment and the metadata of the time series.
+    * graph describing the metadata of the experiment and the metadata of the dataframe.
     * the graph describing the structure of the csv file
 * the additional triples